-End of Life Care
+End of life care

 In March 2013 we signed up to the national transforming end of life care programme, route to success.
-By May 2013 the end of life care facilitator and Macmillan specialist palliative care clinical nurse specialist completed a train the trainer course to deliver QELCA (quality end of life care for all) training.
-We also published the end of life care workbook, which was written in partnership with the University of Northampton and provides nurses with a competency framework.
+Our end of life care facilitator and Macmillan specialist palliative care clinical nurse specialist completed a train the trainer course to deliver QELCA (quality end of life care for all) training.
+We also worked with the University of Northampton to write and publish the end of life care workbook which provides nurses with a competency framework.

-In September 2013 a training programme was developed in end of life and palliative care for nurses and healthcare assistants using theory and simulation learning.
-In October 2013 we completed a national care of the dying audit and will receive a report from the Royal College of Physicians.
+We developed a training programme in end of life and palliative care for nurses and healthcare assistants using theory and simulation learning.
+In October 2013 we completed a national care of the dying audit and await a report from the Royal College of Physicians.
 We will then develop a local action plan for quality improvement.
 In preparation for this work we undertook a baseline audit in March 2014 using a national Amber care bundle proforma.
 Our end of life care strategy is currently out for consultation.
 The final document will take account of the feedback received.